Immanuel Lutheran Church, Olivette

-A group of German Evangelicals formed a congregation in 1838 at Ballas and Manchester Roads.
-Known as the German Evangelical Congregation of the River Des Peres, it was a united Evangelical and Lutheran congregation until 1844, when the Lutherans split away and called themselves the Evangelical Congregation of the Unaltered Augsburg Confession on the Bonhomme Road.
-These Lutherans, who eventually called themselves Immanuel Lutheran, built a log cabin for their first church and established a cemetery near their church on Warson Road.
+In 1843, early Lutherans in the Stratmann area of the county (now Creve Coeur), who originally attended the Zion Evangelical Church rather than traveling downtown, split away to form their own church.
+These Lutherans called themselves the Evangelical Congregation of the Unaltered Augsburg Confession on the Bonhomme Road; they are now Immanuel Lutheran, Olivette.
+They built a log cabin for their first church and established a cemetery near their church on Warson Road.
 The congregation built a parsonage by the church which also served as their school.
 In 1881, the church purchased an acre of land located on Olive Street Road and built a new red brick Gothic-style church.
 The congregation dedicated the new building in 1883.

 Seventy-two years later, in 1960, they replaced the red brick church with a new stone church.
 The old parsonage on Warson Road continued to be used as a school until 1961.
 They built a new school addition adjacent to the church on Olive Street Road in 1964.
 The congregation completed an addition to the church in 1991.

 The first church and parsonage on Warson Road were demolished and the land became part of the cemetery.
 The church still uses their original church cemetery located on Warson Road.
 There is a cemetery located just to the west of the current church that belongs to St. Paul’s Evangelical Free Church, which is often mistaken for this church’s cemetery.